How to recover MySQL when the HDD of an old version of Linux server fails

 Install MySQL

-Build from source files.
+Build from source files

-• Creating an installation directory and user
+• Creating the installation directory and user

-cd /usr/local/src/ /usr/sbin/groupadd mysql /usr/sbin/useradd -g mysql mysql mkdir /usr/local/mysql mkdir /usr/local/mysql/var/ chown -R mysql:mysql /usr /local/mysql
+cd /usr/local/src/ /usr/sbin/groupadd mysql /usr/sbin/useradd -g mysql mysql mkdir /usr/local/mysql mkdir /usr/local/mysql/var/ chown -R mysql:mysql /usr/local/mysql

 • Installing MySQL